 Alfred Hitchcock

 Hitchcock initially trained as a technical clerk and copywriter before entering the film industry in 1919 as a title card designer.
 His directorial debut was the British–German silent film The Pleasure Garden (1925).
 His first successful film, The Lodger: A Story of the London Fog (1927), helped to shape the thriller genre, and Blackmail (1929) was the first British "talkie".
 His thrillers The 39 Steps (1935) and The Lady Vanishes (1938) are ranked among the greatest British films of the 20th century.
-By 1939, he had international recognition and producer David O. Selznick persuaded him to move to Hollywood.
+By 1939, he had earned international recognition, and producer David O. Selznick persuaded him to move to Hollywood.
 A string of successful films followed, including Rebecca (1940), Foreign Correspondent (1940), Suspicion (1941), Shadow of a Doubt (1943) and Notorious (1946).
 Rebecca won the Academy Award for Best Picture, with Hitchcock nominated as Best Director.
 He also received Oscar nominations for Lifeboat (1944), Spellbound (1945), Rear Window (1954) and Psycho (1960).

 Hitchcock's other notable films include Rope (1948), Strangers on a Train (1951), Dial M for Murder (1954), To Catch a Thief (1955), The Trouble with Harry (1955), Vertigo (1958), North by Northwest (1959), The Birds (1963), Marnie (1964) and Frenzy (1972), all of which were also financially successful and are highly regarded by film historians.
 Hitchcock made a number of films with some of the biggest stars in Hollywood, including four with Cary Grant, four with James Stewart, three with Ingrid Bergman and three consecutively with Grace Kelly.
 Hitchcock became an American citizen in 1955.